JusaStronomer/MoronsAnonymousCampaign/README.md

 # Morons Anonymous Campaign through the eyes of a halfling
-These notes were mostly stolen from Thelis Callior and are new available under the GNU General Public License Version 3.0.
+These notes contain my character's perspective from the Morons Anonymous Campaign.
+They were partially stolen from Thelis Callior and are new available under the GNU General Public License Version 3.0.

 ## Places